LGBTQ+ unsure or questioning what does it all mean?

 Do you identify as lesbian, gay, bisexual, transgender or are you questioning your sexual or gender identity?
 Want to meet other young people similar to you in a safe and relaxed social space?

-Want to meet other young people similar to you in a safe social space Projects and 121 support in Fareham, Gosport, Havant and Winchester
+Want to meet other young people similar to you in a safe social space Projects and 121 support in Fareham, Gosport and Havant

-Y Services LGBT+ projects provide a safe, comfortable space where young people who identify as Lesbian, gay, bi, trans and who are questioning their sexuality or gender identity can get to know other young people like themselves.
-Most importantly we offer a space in which young people who are LGBT+ can have fun, laugh, be themselves and embrace their uniqueness.
+Y Services LGBTQ+ projects provide a safe, comfortable space where young people who identify as lesbian, gay, bi, trans and who are questioning their sexuality or gender identity can get to know other young people like themselves.
+Most importantly we offer a space in which young people who are LGBTQ+ can have fun, laugh, be themselves and embrace their uniqueness.

 We also set aside some time for anyone who is new or who wants to talk in confidence with a worker at the project.
-Our weekly structured activities include work-shops on issues that affect LGBT+ young people like: coming out, safer sex, healthy relationships, LGBT+ history, knowing your rights, mental and emotional health, personal development, as well as creative arts opportunities for example: visual art projects, sculpture, music projects using a recording studio, photography and film making
+Our weekly structured activities include work-shops on issues that affect LGBTQ+ young people like: coming out, safer sex, healthy relationships, LGBTQ+ history, knowing your rights, mental and emotional health, personal development, as well as creative arts opportunities for example: visual art projects, sculpture, music projects using a recording studio, photography and film making.

-Our vision is to create a county of Hampshire that is the best place in the UK to grow up as an LGBT+ young person.
-Y Services believe that LGBT+ young people should feel safe and be able to flourish.
+Our vision is to create a county of Hampshire that is the best place in the UK to grow up as an LGBTQ+ young person.
+Y Services believe that LGBTQ+ young people should feel safe and be able to flourish.

 - Y Services aims to provide young people who have the right to access services to support their specific needs that enable them to grow and thrive as individuals and as members of the wider community

-- Y Services will work to raise awareness, promote good practice, provide relevant up to date information regarding LGBT+ and young peoples issues to foster and create a more inclusive local community
+- Y Services will work to raise awareness, promote good practice, provide relevant up to date information regarding LGBTQ+ and young peoples issues to foster and create a more inclusive local community

 Some of our achievements over the years